popul/appmetrics-dash/README.md

 This line will do one of 2 things, depending on the monitored application:

-1. If no config is provided, or no server is specified in the config, appmetrics-dash will create its own HTTP server (default port 3000).
+1. If no config is provided, or no server is specified in the config, appmetrics-dash-eventloop will create its own HTTP server (default port 3000).
-2. If a server is provided in the config, appmetrics-dash will reuse that server.
+2. If a server is provided in the config, appmetrics-dash-eventloop will reuse that server.

 ### Data Visualisation